plenigo/plenigo.github.io/pages/custom_integration/checkout_external_products.md

 (B) Check with plenigo API: If you want to check if the user has bought the product click the following link -> [Has user bought ](https://api.plenigo.com/#!/user/hasBoughtProduct)

-(C) Create plenigo iFrame checkout: If you want create a plenigo iFrame checkout click the following link -> [Encrpyt checkout String ](https://plenigo.github.io/custom_integration#encrypted-checkout-string),
+(C) Create plenigo iFrame checkout: If you want create a plenigo iFrame checkout click the following link -> [Encrpyt checkout String ](https://plenigo.github.io/#encrypted-checkout-string),
                                     [Start plenigo checkout ](https://plenigo.github.io/sdks/javascript#checkout---start-a-plenigo-checkout)

-## Checkout with SDKs
+## Checkout including plenigo login
+It is not necessary to be logged in to use this snippet, the checkout flow is smart enough to identify when the user is not, and asks him to do so before.
+Plenigo’s checkout flow is done in their own site, and it can easily be started by using the Javascript SDK, there is a quick way of creating a snippet of this call in the SDK.

+If the product is not managed by plenigo, you have to specify more information such as tax, description, currency, etc..

 ### Java

-For Java integration you can use the `com.plenigo.sdk.builders.CheckoutSnippetBuilder` class, you can create snippets easily by filling out the com.plenigo.sdk.models.Product class with the required information.
+For Java integration you can use the `com.plenigo.sdk.builders.CheckoutSnippetBuilder` class, you can create snippets easily by filling out the `com.plenigo.sdk.models.Product` class with the required information.

 |Parameter|Required|Value type|Description|